 It comes as no surprise, then, that by 2025, the expected market for slicing-enabled revenues comes to $45B.
 By 2030, that market size increases to roughly $200B—implying a 36% annual growth rate.
 What’s more, Network Slicing will, by 2030, comprise roughly 30% of 5G revenues for CSPs.

-Project Lattice, through VMware and in conjunction with customers who also served as solution design partners, propose standard 3GPP network slicing management architecture, illustrated in Figure 3 below, that is comprised of the following components:
+Network Slicing for VMware Telco Cloud Automation, through VMware and in conjunction with customers who also served as solution design partners, propose standard 3GPP network slicing management architecture, illustrated in Figure 3 below, that is comprised of the following components: